BITalinoWorld/python-lab-guides/BITalino Hands-on/README.md

 With the ServerBIT running, is you open the [ClientBIT.html](https://github.com/BITalinoWorld/revolution-python-serverbit/blob/master/ClientBIT.html) sample web page (source code shown bellow) will display the signals from the sensor connected to channel `A1` in real time.

-Graphics are managed with the ``Flot`` library; feel free to scavange the web and explore the `HTML/CSS/JavaScript` source code to get the best data presentation features: http://www.flotcharts.org/flot/examples/basic-options/index.html
+The `ClientBIT.html` user interface is implemented using open technologies, namely `HTML/CSS/JavaScript`, with graphics managed using the [Flot](http://www.flotcharts.org/flot/examples/basic-options/index.html) library, so feel free to scavange the web and fiddle with the source code to adapt it to your particular ideas.

 ```html
 <html>